 Here’s what we’ll cover:

 “Coffee is for closers,” but SFA promises to help the entire team close more deals.
 Sales software helps companies manage their reps and their activities.
 At the individual level, sales automation software helps reps manage accounts, leads, opportunities and customer interactions.
 Meanwhile, it helps management generate more accurate forecasts and gain better insight into opportunities.

 Best-of-breed sales database software products such as Sage ACT! or Salesforce.com are often implemented as a completely stand alone system or in conjunction with marketing automation and lead management software.
 Other buyers choose to implement SFA software as part of a complete customer relationship management (CRM) suite, such as Microsoft Dynamics CRM.
 Finally, SFA can also be implemented as part of an enterprise resource planning (ERP) suite like Oracle or SAP.
 Which strategy you pursue will largely depend on your need for the SFA system to share data with other customer management or ERP systems, as well as whether the SFA from your existing vendors addresses your current company needs.

 Before evaluating sales force automation systems, you’ll need to assess what kind of buyer you are.
-We believe 90%+ of buyers fall into one of the following categories:
+We believe at least 90 percent of buyers fall into one of the following categories: